randalburns/mpasdocker/README.md

 ```bash
 $ mpirun -hostfile hostfile --mca btl_tcp_if_include eth0 ./mpibuild_mpas.sh --verbose --output-filename=mpibuild
 ```
+Note :The directory specified in mpibuild_mpas.sh should be the same as the directory where you clone this repo.

 This runs your simulation in docker, which is *n* processes per node.
 ```bash